CityOfZion/neo-dev-portal/tutorials/2023-07-05-neo3-boa-writing-a-fungible-token-contract-using-python/index.md

     return 10 ** 8
 ```

-The `public` decorator indicates that the method is callable by other smart contracts or users on the blockchain.
-While
-the `safe` parameter indicates that there will be no change on the contract storage and the `name` parameter is used to
-define how this method will be called, in this particular case we are using it to comply to the NEP-17 standard while
-also having a more pythonic code.

 ## 4. Compiling the contract

 Open the VS Code terminal and run the following command to compile the contract: